l3erkt/AnimeINFO/README.md

 # ANIME INFO

 #### Description:
-For INST377 me and my group member @Carter decided to create a web application that provides users the ability to acquire foundational information on variety of anime.
+A web application that provides users the ability to acquire foundational information on variety of anime.

 ## Deployment